coxmediagroup/uidev-assignment-extended/README.md

 - CSS3
 - Bootstrap framework
 - Less preprocessor
-	- modifying some global variables and recompiling the bootstrap CSS files.
+	- you will be modifying some global variables and recompiling the bootstrap CSS files.
 - Grunt or other task-based command line build tool of your choice
 	- you will be removing all Javascript components not being used and recompiling the Bootstrap JS files.
 - AngularJS